Call me Mara Today,

 from too much crying,

-as the grief hits me again, and again
+as the grief hits me again,

 And the place I call home

 is a nation that likes to “protects” the unborn,

 & Black and Brown kids,

 strike that will not feed thousands of children,

 Corners the the market on formula

 and then doesn’t regulate it properly,